wireapp/wire-server/src/how-to/install/ansible-VMs.rst

 Cassandra
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

--  Set variables in the hosts.ini file under ``[cassandra:vars]``.
-Most defaults should be fine, except maybe for the cluster name and the network interface to use:
+-  If you would like to change the name of the cluster, in your 'hosts.ini' file, in the ``[cassandra:vars]`` section, uncomment the line that changes 'cassandra_clustername', and change default to be the name you want the cluster to have.
+-  If you want cassandra nodes to talk to each other on a specific network interface, rather than the one you use to connect via SSH, In your 'hosts.ini' file, in the ``[all:vars]`` section, uncomment, and set 'cassandra_network_interface' to the name of the ethernet interface you want cassandra nodes to talk to each other on.
+For example:

 .. code:: ini

    [cassandra:vars]
+   # cassandra_clustername: default

+   [all:vars]
    ## set to True if using AWS
    is_aws_environment = False
-   # cassandra_clustername: default

-   [all:vars]
    ## Set the network interface name for cassandra to bind to if you have more than one network interface
-   # cassandra_network_interface = eth0
+   cassandra_network_interface = eth0

 (see
 `defaults/main.yml <https://github.com/wireapp/ansible-cassandra/blob/master/defaults/main.yml>`__